 Kitakata City, a small city in northern Japan, is known for its many ramen shops.
 It is the most ramen shops you will see per person in all of Japan, and also where Kitakata ramen gets its name.
 It is among the three most popular ramen in Japan, along with Hakata ramen and Sapporo ramen.
 So pick up your chopsticks and dive into this famous bowl of deliciousness.
 There are many type of ramen in Japan, Check here for it.

-Kitakawa ramen is known for its soy sauce base and matured flat noodles.
+Kitakawa ramen has a soy sauce base and matured flat noodles.
 The noodles are generally four millimeters wide, while being flat and curled.
-This ramen is typically topped off with green onions, naruto (fish cakes), dried bamboo shoots, and most importantly, Chashu (roasted pork fillet) or Char Siu (Chinese BBQ Pork).
-The bowls will have more water then other ramens which give the flat noodles a more firmer texture.
-The taste can range from salty to sweet depending on how it is made.
-Each restaurant wants to give their own spin on the dish and in general, you can find a bowl of Kitakata ramen for fairly cheap.
+People usually top off this ramen with green onions, naruto (fish cakes), dried bamboo shoots, and most importantly, Chashu (roasted pork fillet) or Char Siu (Chinese BBQ Pork).
+The bowls have more water then other ramens which give the flat noodles a more firmer texture.
+The taste ranges from salty to sweet depending on how people make it.
+Each restaurant wants to give their own spin on the dish and in general, you can find a bowl of the ramen for fairly cheap.

 History of Kitakata Ramen